Timur Kuran: Islam and economic performance of the Middle East

-The functions of Islamic economics
+Functions of Islamic economics

-Kuran’s research agenda has included exploring the origins, logic, and initiatives of Islamic economics, a doctrine that claims to offer an alternative to capitalism and socialism.
+Kuran's research agenda has included exploring the origins, logic, and initiatives of Islamic economics, a doctrine that claims to offer an alternative to capitalism and socialism.
 Its initiatives include the establishment of Islamic financial institutions meant to avoid interest.
-It also promotes Islamic behavioral norms and has founded anti-poverty systems inspired by zakat practices in seventh-century Arabia, in Islam’s earliest decades.
+It also promotes Islamic behavioral norms and has founded anti-poverty systems inspired by zakat practices in seventh-century Arabia, in Islam's earliest decades.

-Timur Kuran argues that the doctrine of Islamic economics is incoherent and largely irrelevant to present challenges.
+Kuran argues that the doctrine of Islamic economics is incoherent and largely irrelevant to present challenges.
 Its practical applications have had no discernible effects on efficiency, trust, or poverty reduction.
 Its real purpose has not been economic improvement but the cultivation of a distinct Islamic identity.
 It has served global Islamism (known also as Islamic fundamentalism) by fueling the illusion that modern Muslim societies can live by economic rules based on Islam.

-A comprehensive statement of Kuran’s analysis and interpretation of Islamic economics is Islam and Mammon: The Economic Predicaments of Islamism.
+A comprehensive statement of Kuran's analysis and interpretation of Islamic economics is Islam and Mammon: The Economic Predicaments of Islamism.
 Islamic financial firms deal in interest routinely, he argues there, through ruses that make interest appear as a return to risk.
 Their operations do not differ, except symbolically, from those of conventional financial firms with which they compete.
 He also observes that modern zakat systems shuffle resources within the middle class or redistribute from poor to rich.
 Finally, he points to the lack of evidence that Islamic economics has improved trust or trustworthiness.

 Following Fazlur Rahman, Kuran argues that Islamic economics misunderstands the original functions of Quran-based Islamic institutions.

 Kuran has written on the Islamic controversy over the permissibility of interest; the origins, historical functions, and modern variants of zakat; and Islamic credit cards.

 Islam and political performance of the Middle East

-With a focus on the Middle East’s institutional history, Kuran has explored why its modern states tend to be governed autocratically and why the region fares poorly in global indices of freedom.
+With a focus on the Middle East's institutional history, Kuran has explored why its modern states tend to be governed autocratically and why the region fares poorly in global indices of freedom.
 He proposes that three Islamic institutions played critical roles.
-Though designed to bind the state, Islam’s original tax system was sidelined within a couple of generations.
+Though designed to bind the state, Islam's original tax system was sidelined within a couple of generations.
 This Islamic waqf (as opposed to the modern waqf, which is a corporation) kept civic life anemic by restricting political participation and hindering collective action from below.
 And private commercial enterprises remained small and ephemeral, hindering the formation of stable coalitions capable of bargaining with the state.